CopperRated: PG Contains: Gay Theme, Sexual References.

 I don't remember anything after that.
 Not until Dad was taking me out of the cab.
 He had me by the hand, telling me it was going to be alright.
 I was surprised at where I was.
 I had just been at the airport, now I'm outside some strange building in the hottest heat I'd ever felt.

-I got mad and sad and all mixed up for a while.
+I got mad and sad and all mix-o for a while.
 Didn't do anything to help Dad unpack.
 I felt bad the next morning when I got up and he was still working on it, mostly done, but I had just slept and cried the night away.
 I helped, did most of the rest.
 We were pretty settled in by dinner, and I was over how sad I felt at first.

 It just wasn't ficking fair!
 Eric and I were supposed to be having a good time by now!
 Instead, Dad was telling me his funeral was tomorrow, that I didn't have to go if I didn't want to.